kywoj/kywoj.github.io/_projects/2025-01-19-my-dream-team.md

 * To what extent do team-formation tools and websites facilitate or allow team interaction and collaboration on the tool or website?

 From our analysis, we found that
-* For team-formation tools and websites that have a sign-up process that takes, on average, between 31 and 60 minutes, an explicit save option or an autosave feature and indicator of such is helpful in communicating to users that they don't have to complete the lengthy sign-up process in one sitting.
+* For team-formation tools and websites that have a sign-up process that takes, on average, between 31 and 60 minutes, an explicit save option or an autosave feature and indicator of such is helpful to communicate to users that they don't have to complete the lengthy sign-up process in one sitting.
 * During the team-formation process, the ability to see which people have already joined a team and to join ‘formed-but-not-full’ teams eliminates a lot of guesswork on the part of a user seeking to join a team.